 • 2 teaspoons baking powder

 As you can see, if you give each ingredient its own separate place in the bowl, you'll be able to tell at a glance what's in and what's not.

-You know how much I love ya, so I’ll be honest.
-There isn’t really a good way to make these cakes without the lemon powder.
-If there was, I’d let you know but in all honesty it’s the lemon bits and lemon powder that give these cakes their pucker and zest (no pun intended).
+You know how much I love ya, so I'll be honest.
+There isn't really a good way to make these cakes without the lemon powder.
+If there was, I'd let you know but in all honesty it's the lemon powder that gives these cakes their pucker and zest (no pun intended).

 In a separate bowl, combine your wet ingredients: